leandrolanzieri/RIOT/doc/doxygen/src/kconfig/kconfig.md

     - User saved configuration backup.

 ### 4. Generation of the autoconf.h header
-With the addition of Kconfig a dependency has been added to the build
+With the addition of Kconfig, a dependency has been added to the build
 process: the `$(GENERATED_DIR)/autoconf.h` header file.
 This header file is the main output from the Kconfig configuration system.
 It holds all the macros that should be used to configure modules in